 One day, a single weed popped up along a route I often took to school.

 Rainy season had just begun, and the weed was shooting up, taller each time I saw it.

-it looked at.
-Lowering my camera to its level, lying flat on the ground, I peered through
+Lowering my camera to its level, lying flat on the ground, I peered through the viewfinder.

 I set out to check out different paths, eager to encounter their tiny presences.

 After a while, I noticed that the yomogi had fallen over.
 I continued to photograph it,

 whatever state it was in.
 Then one morning, it had disappeared without trace.

 That weed fulfilled its life, albeit short, and even now, as if searching for its reincarnated form,

 I find my eyes drawn to other yomogi, on other, different paths.